samsonajulor/auxillary-projects/README.md

 Ensure that your script will first check for the existence of the user on the system, before it will attempt to create that it.

-how to check if a user exists
+## how to check if a user exists
 `cd /etc`
 `getent group developers`

+## how to read a file
+``

+## use the internal fields separator $IFS
+// url of ifs

+PS: Anytime a new user is created, examples.desktop get populated in the /etc/skel/ directory.
+Put your variables in quotes if there is a tendency for linux to expand it.

 Ensure that the user that is being created also has a default home folder